jintonic/geant4/README.md

 According to <https://geant4.org>, Geant4 is a
 > **Toolkit** for the simulation of the passage of particles through matter.

-which means that it is **NOT** a program that can be installed, double-clicked, and run.
+which means that it is **NOT** a program that can be double-clicked and run after installation.

 Instead, Geant4 is provided as a set of C++ libraries that need to be compiled [^1].
 One must write a C++ program (Geant4 application) that calls functions provided in the compiled Geant4 libraries.
 The application itself also needs to be compiled, before it can be double-clicked and run.